-Mary M. Thomson is the head of the Advocacy Group in Gowlings' Toronto office and the national leader of the Firm's Product Liability Practice Group.
-She is one of Canada’s pre-eminent practitioners in the areas of class actions, mass tort litigation, products liability, pharma litigation, health law, consent law and privacy issues.
+Mary M. Thomson is the head of Gowlings' firm-wide Advocacy and Product Liability groups.
+She is one of Canada’s pre-eminent practitioners in the areas of class actions, mass tort litigation, product liability, pharma litigation, health law, consent law and privacy issues.
 Mary has extensive experience in representing clients with respect to pharmaceutical products, medical devices, natural health products, food, cosmetics as well as an array of consumer products (LED lighting, light fixtures, heating pads, alarm systems, label makers, fibreglass, headphones, insulating foam, BPA products to name a few).

 Mary has taught both trial advocacy and negotiation theory throughout her career.
-She served for more than a decade as an adjunct professor in the graduate department of Health Administration in the Faculty of Medicine at the University of Toronto, instructing in ethical and legal issues in the health law field.
-She currently teaches legal and ethical aspects of bio-medical research at the Institute for Health Policy, Management and Evaluation at the University of Toronto.
+She served for more than a decade as an adjunct professor in the graduate department of Health Administration in the Faculty of Medicine at the University of Toronto, instructing in ethical and legal issues in the health law field, and taught in the area of bio-medical research for a number of years.